Seattle Mayor Jenny Durkan proposes leasing 300 hotel rooms to house people living homeless

 In the spring, the city opened up 95 additional emergency shelter spaces as providers scrambled to thin out existing crowded shelters that put people at risk for contracting COVID-19.
 Those new shelter spaces were filled within 45 days.

 King County also leased hundreds of hotel rooms to help move people out of crowded city shelters when the pandemic struck.
-But some business owners, local officials and neighbors protested the decision to move the Downtown Emergency Service Center’s clients into a Renton Red Lion, citing shoplifting complaints and 911 calls.
+But some business owners, local officials and neighbors protested the decision to move the Downtown Emergency Service Center’s (DESC) clients into a Renton Red Lion, citing shoplifting complaints and 911 calls.

+DESC Executive Director Daniel Malone said hotel rooms “dramatically” decrease the stress of homelessness for people living in a shelter environment that’s crowded with mats on the floor.

+“I think we need to consider what’s the alternative,” Malone added.
+“I don’t think anybody is satisfied with people living in tents or sleeping in doorways.”

 The mayor’s proposal to build and lease new shelter space also coincides with the City Council’s decision to defund the Navigation Team, the group of police officers and outreach workers who had been tasked with making referrals to shelter as they cleared encampments.